floreswyne/hexalab-api/README.md

 - [JDK 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)
 - [Maven 3.8.5](https://maven.apache.org/download.cgi)

-You will need a PostgreSQL database and you will also need to configure an `application-local.yml` to run locally.
+You will need an empty [PostgreSQL](https://www.postgresql.org/download/) database and you will also need to configure an `application-local.yml` to run locally.

 You will need to use these settings in the `application-local.yml`: